forthtemple/openworlddart/readme.md

   -can define objects as a text file and set position for the defined object multiple times -pool system eg for vegetation - define say 50 trees and thousands of points and system will place vegetation in front of camera and hide those further away

+some shaders like water, fire, flares basic multi player
+  - just position, turn and who, and simple actions eg way also speech - php

 A minimalistic framework to make it easier creating an multi user open world with threejs for both smartphones and desktops